zerynth/docs/docs/reference/boards/sparkfun_esp8266thingdev/docs/index.md

 	Drivers for the FT231x Module can be downloaded [here](http://www.ftdichip.com/Drivers/VCP.htm) and are needed for **Windows and Mac platforms**.
 In Linux systems, the Sparkfun Esp8266 Thing Dev should work out of the box.

 !!! note
 	**For Linux Platform**: to allow the access to serial ports the user needs read/write access to the serial device file.
-Adding the user to the group, that owns this file, gives the required read/write access:
-* **Ubuntu** distribution –> dialout group
-* **Arch Linux** distribution –> uucp group
+Adding the user to the group, that owns this file, gives the required read/write access: **Ubuntu** distribution –> dialout group; **Arch Linux** distribution –> uucp group

 Once connected to a USB port the Sparkfun Esp8266 Thing Dev can be seen as a Virtual Serial port and it is automatically recognized by Zerynth Studio.
 The next steps are: